Detective Pikachu (video game)

 In contrast to previous Pokémon role-playing games, Detective Pikachu is an adventure game spin-off focusing on narrative storytelling, with a presentation comparable to the Pokémon anime series.
 A live-action film adaptation was released in May 2019.
-That same year, a sequel was announced for the Nintendo Switch.
+That same year, a sequel, Detective Pikachu Returns, was announced for the Nintendo Switch and was released on October 6, 2023.

 Plot

 The game begins with a peculiar talking Pikachu, who claims to be a great detective.
-One day, Pikachu encounters a boy named Tim Goodman, who is able to understand what he is saying.
-They are immediately put to the test with retrieving a stolen necklace from thieving Aipom.
+One day, Pikachu encounters a boy named Tim Goodman, who can understand what he is saying.
+They are immediately put to the test by retrieving a stolen necklace from thieving Aipom.
 Afterwards, they head to Baker Detective Agency and meet Mike Baker and secretary Amanda Blackstone, both of whom were close to Harry Goodman, Tim's father and Pikachu's owner.
-Harry had gone missing following a mysterious car crash that happened the same time Pikachu got amnesia.
+Harry had gone missing following a mysterious car crash that happened at the same time Pikachu got amnesia.
 Tim and Pikachu deduce that Harry was last seen trying to investigate Litwick Cave, and arrive just in time to rescue GNN reporter Meiko Okamoto and her assistant Emilia Christie from a rampaging Glalie, who seems to not remember why it was attacking to begin with.

 After escaping, Tim and Pikachu trace a clue to the Pokémon Comprehensive Laboratory.
 Posing as interns, they are introduced to the staff and are reunited with Emilia and Meiko, who together end up having to solve another rampaging Pokémon incident.
 They learn that employee Carlos Hernando had created a drug called "R" and has been using it to induce the rampages.
 After his arrest following an attempt to use R to chase them off, they learn that R was actually created by Dr. Waals, who now lives on Cappucci Island, but upon arriving learn that he is under arrest by overzealous lieutenant Brad McMaster for a supposed dangerous Pokémon that has been attacking the native wildlife.
-With Tim and Pikachu's help, they catch the real culprit, a tourist director who just wanted to possess Dr. Waals' home, and clear Waals' name.
-Waals reveals that R was supposed to be a miracle drug using the DNA of Mew, but by mistake the DNA came from Mewtwo, who has a "berserk gene" that causes the rampaging Pokémon.
+With Tim and Pikachu's help, they catch the real culprit, a tourist director who just wants to possess Dr. Waals' home and clear Waals' name.
+Waals reveals that R was supposed to be a miracle drug using the DNA of Mew, but by mistake, the DNA came from Mewtwo, who has a "berserk gene" that causes the rampaging Pokémon.